 If you need to send boxes, please wait to send them until two weeks prior to coming to campus, as we have limited storage space.
-The on-campus post office will be open on Monday, January 6th for you to pick up your boxes.
+The on-campus post office will be open during Fall Orientation for you to pick up your boxes.
 Please refer to the Post Office webpage for more information.

 Where do I park when I arrive?

 Follow the signs to the residence hall in which you'll be living.
 After your belongings are unloaded, please move your car down to the lower campus parking lots so we can have room for more people to unload their belongings.
 There will be a shuttle to transport you back up the hill to the Welcome Center on Kerrwood Lawn.